Lebazoid/startup/README.md

 ## Technology

+Multiple technologies will be used to host this site.
+These are the ones I plan to use so far.

 * HTML - HTML will be used to structure the website.
-There will be X HTML pages, for login, for profile, for the deck builder, for the battlefield, and for the home page with the rankings.
+There will be 5 HTML pages, for login, for profile, for the deck builder, for the battlefield, and for the home page with the rankings.
 * CSS - CSS will be used to design and theme the site, so that it looks cool and consistent across all platforms.
 * Javascript - Javascript will be used for login, interactive deck building, interactive game-playing, and scores.
 * AWS - Amazon webservices will host the site.
 Their servers will store people's profile information, saved decks, and scores.
 * Websocket - Enables realtime multiplayer interaction on the game field.
+* React - Assist development in Javascript.